French Tarot game - SHOGIX.NET

 and South takes all remaining tricks

-Although his hand is exceptional, SOUTH needs a partner with a hand configured perfectly to hope for a slam.
-Several high trumps are missing and it is also necessary to find a parking for the 2 diamonds losers.
+Although his hand is exceptional, SOUTH still needs a partner whose hand is perfectly suited to the situation in order to hope for a slam.
+Several top trumps are missing, and it is also necessary to find a safe place to dispose of the two losing diamonds.

-Note that the slam is also possible on a trump play by the 2 declarers (4 rounds) followed of K-Q and small carreau ruffed by the partner.
-South cashes all its trumps and the remaining honors in coeur before giving the lead to partner (with the king of club) who finishes with K-Q of trèfle, the queen being used as a parking for the fourth carreau (such as are the cards however, the fourth carreau was not a loser since nobody holds 4 cards in the suit).
-It is in this manner that declarer should have played with an inevitable loser in hand.
-To draw all the trumps costs the Petit at the end but makes possible to discard the losing diamond on the club queen (instead of ruffing stupidly).
+Note that the slam is also possible by starting with a trump draw led by both declarers (four rounds), followed by K-Q and a small carreau ruffed by the partner.
+South then cashes all remaining trumps as well as the honors in coeur before giving the lead back to the partner (with the king of clubs), who finishes with K-Q of trèfle.
+The queen is used to discard the fourth carreau.
+In fact, this fourth diamond was not a true loser, since no player held four cards in the suit.
+This is how the declarer should play when an unavoidable loser remains in hand.
+Drawing all the trumps costs the Petit at the end, but makes it possible to discard the losing diamond on the queen of clubs instead of ruffing it unnecessarily.

-Concerning the choice of calling or not a partner, SOUTH can think that he'll have difficulty to bring the Petit at the end if he chooses to play alone, especially when the player who has bid the Garde has the opening lead (I agree the Garde is a little bit esoteric... but we have seen worse !).
+As for the choice of calling a partner or not, SOUTH may reasonably believe that bringing the Petit to the end would be difficult if he played alone, especially when the player who bid the Guard has the opening lead (I admit the Guard bid is a bit esoteric… but we have seen worse !).

 Top